zonca/italianschoolsd-website/site/content/saintjohn.md

 subtitle: Starting January 22nd, Wednesdays 1:10pm-2:50pm
 ---

-We are excited to launch our Italian classes for elementary school students at Saint John School in Encinitas, the class is open only to current students of Saint John school from Kindergarten to 5th grade.
+We are excited to launch Italian classes for elementary school students at Saint John School in Encinitas, the class is open only to current students of Saint John school from Kindergarten to 5th grade.
 Children will learn basic Italian conversation and grammar through engaging games, songs, and language lessons.
+No previous experience with Italian is required.

 ## Enrollment